department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/eligibility.md

 ### If I'm still on active duty, can I get VR&amp;E benefits and services?

-You may be eligible for VR&amp;E benefits and services if you're a Servicemember **and at least one of the following is true for you**:
+You may be eligible for VR&amp;E benefits and services if you're a Servicemember and you meet at least one of the requirements listed below.

+**At least one of these must be true.
+You:**

--You have a 20% or higher pre-discharge disability rating (memorandum rating) and will soon leave the military, **or**
+- Have a 20% or higher pre-discharge disability rating (memorandum rating) and will soon leave the military, **or**
-- You are participating in the Integrated Disability Evaluation System (IDES) process or awaiting discharge due to a medical condition resulting from a serious injury or illness that occurred in the line of duty. <br>
+- Are participating in the Integrated Disability Evaluation System (IDES) process or awaiting discharge due to a medical condition resulting from a serious injury or illness that occurred in the line of duty. <br>
 [Learn more about accessing VR&E services through IDES](/employment/vocational-rehab-and-employment/ides/).

 **Please note:** Severely injured active-duty service members can automatically receive VR&E benefits before VA issues a disability rating, because of Sec.
 1631(b) of the National Defense Authorization Act (PL 110-181).
 The sunset date of that law has been extended September 30, 2018, through Sec.
 724 of Public Law 113-291.